 - apply concepts and theoretical ideas to the study of organisations that draw on notions of ‘community’

-- compare, contrast and review organisational practice with literature on community development
+- compare, contrast and review organisational practice with literature on sociology and community development.

 - observe in depth the processes and practices of one organisation that draws on notions of ‘community’

 - contribute to an organisation’s activities by negotiating to carry out a series of practical tasks in an organisational setting

 - extend their knowledge of organisations involved in community development initiatives

 - enhance their communication skills, including encouraging clear, concise and articulate presentation appropriate for different purposes

 - enhance their ability to combine learning with practice by participating in some organisational activities during the placement

 - enhance their ability to work within a collaborative team setting